tonyliu7870/aws-lambda-configuration/README.md

 }
 ```

-# Preparation II (Core)
+## Preparation II (Core)
-You may even skip the core if you sure you DO NOT want to use the cache mechanism.
-You just want a dynamoDB wrapper to access your configurations.
+You may skip the core if you sure you DO NOT want to use the cache mechanism.
+E.g., you just want a dynamoDB wrapper to access your configurations.

 1. Intall the configuration core: [aws-lambda-configuration-core](https://github.com/tonyliu7870/aws-lambda-configuration-core)
 2. \[optional\] Go to your [AWS DynamoDB Console](https://console.aws.amazon.com/dynamodb/home).
 Find your configuration table.
 Create a new item: